 To determine whether Indigenous LGBTQA+ young peoples’ SEWB, mental health and experience in health services differ based on geographical location

-IDS principles recognise that Indigenous peoples and communities should own the data they provide to researchers.
-It is not always possible, however, for participants to retain ownership of their data, as is the case here.
+IDS principles recognise that Indigenous peoples and communities should own the data they provide to researchers, but current Intellectual Property Law in Australia prevents communities from owning the data collected through the Walkern Katatjdin survey.
 Because Walkern Katatdjin survey responses are anonymous, participants cannot request that the answers they provide be removed from the data file.
 Therefore, once a participant enters data into survey they are agreeing that their data will be held by the researchers.
-At the end of the survey, each participant will be given an option to download an electronic copy of the answers they provided in the survey.
-Thus, participants will have access to a copy of their data.

 3. Who will govern the data?